 Hemmed in between the park and the sea, and on the axis of the public market, the new Centro Botín is half based on the land and the other half suspended over the water on stilts.
 This avoids obstructing the view of the sea and the beautiful bay landscape for people strolling in the park, as the Centro Botín is cleverly masked by the foliage of trees.
 A series of light walkways of steel and glass separate the two rounded volumes of the building and create a new square set above grade and fully public.
 Stairways and elevators then lead up to the two blocks of the cultural center.
 From here the “springboard” for the sea projects twenty meters beyond the mole.

 The two-lobed form of the Centro Botín is the outcome of a laborious progressive refinement of the design with the use of models.
 This gave rise to a rounded form that provides better illumination of the ground floor and accompanies the view of visitors and citizens looking out from the park to the sea.
-The two bodies that make up the building are completely faced with 280,000 small, slightly rounded ceramic tiles, pearl-coloured and vibrant, that reflect the sunlight, the sparkle of the water, and the rarefied atmosphere of Cantabria.
+The two bodies that make up the building are completely faced with 280,000 small, slightly rounded ceramic tiles, pearl-colored and vibrant, that reflect the sunlight, the sparkle of the water, and the rarefied atmosphere of Cantabria.

 The east volume houses an auditorium rising to double height and cantilevered over the sea, and to the north, the educational center: spaces designed with the maximum flexibility to adapt to multiple activities.
 The auditorium has been conceived as a multifunctional box that can host concerts, readings, lectures, but also festivals and ceremonies, while the rooms of the education center are designed to offer spaces of varying sizes to host future workshops of creative art, music, dance and cookery for both children and adults.